Go to the page content

 A stroke happens when the blood supply to part of your brain is suddenly interrupted, starving the brain of oxygen and resulting in damage to brain tissue.
 Most strokes happen because a blood clot blocks a blood vessel in the brain or neck7.

 A stroke can have a significant effect on physical and mental health.
 It can cause pain, difficulty with movement and pain.
-In addition, those who have experienced strokes can experience problems with thinking, memory and speach.
+In addition, those who have experienced strokes can experience problems with thinking, memory and speech.
 Some people also experience emotional problems, such as depression7.

 Unfortunately, when people with diabetes have a stroke, they are at an increased risk of dying or being left with a long-term disability, versus someone without diabetes8.